ryanphilly/IOS-PointCloud/README.md

 # Iphone Point Cloud Generator

-This was ceated to make the wwdc20 sample into a usable base app.
+This was ceated to make the wwdc20 sample into a usable utility app.

 Place points in the real-world using the scene's depth data to visualize the shape of the physical environment.